-An impressive multimedia Mac for its time, the Performa 6360 came bundled with a TV/video card.
-It also let users make phone calls, listen to CDs, and watch television — all of which seemed amazingly futuristic in 1996.
+An impressive multimedia Mac, the Performa 6360 comes bundled with a TV/video card.
+It also lets users make phone calls, listen to CDs, and watch television — all of which seemed amazingly futuristic at the time.
 As Macs went, it was pretty affordable, too.

 Performa 6360: A great entry-level Mac

-The 1996-era Performa Macs jump out at me for a reason that’s not particularly common with Apple products — and certainly wasn’t at the time.
-This was the price point, which made them a good choice for people wanting to buy an affordable computer.
+The 1996 Performa Macs jump out at me for a reason that’s not particularly common with Apple products — and certainly wasn’t at the time.
+That reason?
+A surprisingly low price point, which made them a good choice for people looking for an affordable multimedia computer.

-Today, it’s perfectly possible to argue that Apple products are affordable in terms of cost versus ability.
-That argument could even be made in the 1990s, when a Mac could easily run into the mid-four figures (the Twentieth Anniversary Mac cost $7,499 in 1997 — the equivalent of $11,054 today.)
+Today, it’s perfectly possible to argue that Apple products are affordable in terms of cost versus capabilities.
+That argument could even be made in the 1990s, when a Mac could easily run into the mid-four figures.
+(The Twentieth Anniversary Mac cost $7,499 in 1997 — the equivalent of $12,816 today.)

 The tradeoff?
-Performas still tended to be underpowered, although the 160 MHz 6360 considerably outperformed its predecessors in this area.
-Certainly, it wasn’t the high-spec Mac that some pro-level users would have needed at the time.
-But as far as a home Macintosh that would blow away your friend’s PC went, this was a winner.
+Performas still tended to be underpowered, although the 160 MHz 6360 considerably outperformed its predecessors.
+Certainly, it wasn’t the high-spec Mac that some pro-level users needed at the time.
+But as far as a home Macintosh that would blow away your friend’s PC went?
+This machine was a winner.